77th United States Congress: Senate

 Senators are elected statewide every two years, with one-third beginning new six-year terms with each Congress.
 Preceding the names in the list below are Senate class numbers, which indicate the cycle of their election, In this Congress, Class 2 meant their term ended with this Congress, requiring reelection in 1942; Class 3 meant their term began in the last Congress, requiring reelection in 1944; and Class 1 meant their term began in this Congress, requiring reelection in 1946.

-Currently, this is the last Congressional session in which the Democratic Party commanded all Senate seats from the South.
+Currently, this is the last congressional session in which the Democratic Party commanded all Senate seats from the South.

+Currently, this is the second and last congressional session in which Wyoming sent 3 democrats to Congress (senators Joesph C. O'Mahoney and Harry Schwartz, as well as representative at-large John J. McIntyre).